Last updated: June 2026

 Step 3: Choose Your Game Mode

-Blooket shows all available modes with a brief description of each.
+Blooket shows the available modes with a brief description of each.
 Gold Quest, Tower Defense, and Racing are the most popular for classrooms.
 Your choice here has the biggest impact on energy level and how competitive the session feels.
-We will cover mode selection in depth in the next section.

 Step 4: Configure Your Settings

-Before launching, set the question order — random or sequential — time per question, and any mode-specific options.
+Before launching, set the question order — random or sequential — the time per question, and any mode-specific options.
 For most classroom sessions, keep questions on random order to prevent answer sharing, and set a timer between 15 and 30 seconds per question depending on difficulty.

 Step 5: Share the Join Code With Students